Portrait

 Hello!

-I've just completed a PhD in the Department of Physics at MIT, supervised by Max Tegmark.
+I recently completed my PhD in the Department of Physics at MIT.
 My PhD work was aimed at understanding deep neural networks—understanding the internal mechanisms that networks learn and how and why they learn them.
-My most recognizable work was on neural scaling: The Quantization Model of Neural Scaling, though I also did work on grokking (here, here) and on the structure of neural network representations (here, here).
+I've done work on neural scaling (neural scaling), on grokking (here, here) and on the structure of neural network representations (here, here).
 My PhD thesis, Decomposing Deep Neural Network Minds into Parts, is available here.

 Before my PhD, I studied math at UC Berkeley.
 During my undergrad, I worked with radio astronomers on SETI, Erik Hoel on deep learning theory, and Adam Gleave at CHAI on AI safety.